bread-modular/website/content/docs/05-8bit/04-lfo-firmware.md

 ### LED Indicator

 The LED provides visual feedback of the current LFO output level, pulsing and changing brightness as the waveform cycles.
 This gives you immediate visual confirmation of the LFO's activity and waveform shape.

+## Outputs

+### AUDIO

+- **Function**: Outputs the LFO waveform as an analog voltage signal
+- **Behavior**: Continuously outputs the current waveform shape (sine, triangle, saw, etc.) based on CV2 settings.
+Use this output to modulate other modules like filters, VCAs, or oscillators

+### GATE

+- **Function**: Outputs a digital gate signal based on the LFO waveform level
+- **Behavior**: Goes HIGH when the waveform is above its midpoint, and LOW when below.
+This creates a gate signal that pulses at the LFO frequency, useful for triggering envelopes, sequencers, or other gate-driven modules